DJR-18/I04/README.md

 This is the final block system where first port of scope is the actual motion second port gives the ideal motion and the third port gives the velocity.
 ## Conclusion
+A robotic arm system can provide greater reliability in polishing workpieces and smart manufacturing.
+The robot  controller  dynamics  and  dynamics  are then analyzed  and  simulated  in  the  Matlab/Simulink environment with the Robotics toolkit.
+In the future, we will study the creation of robotic trajectories and control forces in industrial applications.
 ## References
 https://ch.mathworks.com/help/sm/getting-started-with-simmechanics.html